 The Best Environment Possible

 Similarly, casinos will also be encouraging their customers to spend as much money as possible, and stay in the casino for as long as possible.
 Quite naturally they will use the best encouragement techniques available, such as the layout of the casino in a maze effect to keep people exploring more.
-All casinos will also make sure that players need to walk past as much of the casino as possible when cashing out so that temptation is maximised.
+All casinos will also make sure that players need to walk past as much of the mobile casinos Kenya as possible when cashing out so that temptation is maximised.

 When it comes to the audio soundtrack and effects of casino musical sounds, there has been scientific research into the subject and it can be rather illuminating.
 The Journal of Gambling Studies concluded in 2009 that there were significant effects that casino musical sounds had on players.
 Specifically, the effect was primarily on the estimates of elapsed time.
 This effectively means that the soundtrack piped through to players can have an effect on how long they thought they had been there.
 Players who were worst affected were those that had been listening to only the sound effects of a casino.
 The expected ambient sounds of a casino, the coins chinking into the tray, the bells and whistles and the general slot machine noises had the effect of making the vast majority of subjects dramatically underestimate the time they had spent there.